epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTAggregate
+NTAggregate
 --------------------------

-NTAggregate is the EPICS V4 Normative Type to compactly convey data which combines several measurements or observation.
+NTAggregate is the EPICS |_| 7 Normative Type to compactly convey data which combines several measurements or observation.
 NTAggregate gives simple summary statistic about the central tendency and dispersion of a set of data points.